Overview of Streaming

 Private endpoints restrict access to a specified virtual cloud network (VCN) within your tenancy so that its streams cannot be accessed through the internet.

-For more information, see Stream Security.
+For more information, see Securing a Stream.

 - Kafka compatibility